MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/inside-the-sdk/remote-ui.md

 1. The data context is accessed through a proxy inside the Visual Studio process with its original content,
 1. The control created from `MyToolWindowContent.xaml` is data bound to the data context proxy,
-1. The user types some text in the text box which is assigned to the `Name` property of the data context proxy through databinding.
+1. The user types some text in the text box, which is assigned to the `Name` property of the data context proxy through databinding.
 The new value of `Name` is propagated to the `MyToolWindowData` object.
 1. The user clicks the button causing a cascade of effects:

    - the `HelloCommand` in the data context proxy is executed